If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Socio-cultural context of female genital mutilation

-FGM is practised predominantly in Africa, and also in the Middle East and Asia, with some reports in other countries, such as south America.
+FGM is practised predominantly in Africa, and also in the Middle East and Asia, with some reports in other areas, such as South America.
 However, due to international migration patterns, the World Health Organization has identified FGM as being a global human rights concern.

 FGM is deeply embedded in cultural, social and religious beliefs and can only be understood within this context.
 Despite its harmful effects FGM is perceived as a beneficial custom providing girls and women with many cultural, religious and social advantages within their own culture.